wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 The specifics of each rule required to complete this example are described as follows:

-- **Firewall Management Rule**: This App Redirect rule allows traffic to pass to the management ports of the network virtual appliance, in this example a Barracuda NG firewall.
+- **Firewall Management Rule**: This App Redirect rule allows traffic to pass to the management ports of the network virtual appliance, in this example a Barracuda NextGen Firewall.
 The management ports are 801, 807 and optionally 22.
 The external and internal ports are the same (i.e. no port translation).
-This rule, SETUP-MGMT-ACCESS, is a default rule and enabled by default (in Barracuda NG Firewall version 6.1).
+This rule, SETUP-MGMT-ACCESS, is a default rule and enabled by default (in Barracuda NextGen Firewall version 6.1).

 	![Firewall Management Rule][10]